GabsEdits/ubu/README.md

-# Ubuntu-titus
+# ubu
-Ubuntu customizations from Chris Titus Tech

-## Requirements
-_This is a Ubuntu server build_
+A fork of ubuntu-titus

 ### Download Ubuntu Server

-Download from <https://ubuntu.com/download/server> and install the ISO using any imaging tool.
+iso <https://ubuntu.com/download/server> and install the ISO using any imaging tool.

 ### Installation Guide